 One of the hardest things about searching for an agent is that you don’t exactly know what kind of an agent you’re going to get.
 Even though you may know the agent by reputation, even though you may ask them every question beforehand, there’s a certain leap of faith you take as you sign on with an agent.
-(I was of course wildly fortunate with my own agent.)

 As you’re searching, one thing I would advise is to try as best you can to sniff out a spaghetti agent.